OuhscBbmc/data-science-practices-1/ch-workstation.md

 * [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) has some useful markdown capabilities, such as converting the file to html.

-* [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) has some useful markdown capbilities, such as converting the file to pdf.
+* [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) has some useful markdown capabilities, such as converting the file to pdf.

 * [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) has linting and style checking.